lucamassarelli/Unsupervised-Features-Learning-For-Binary-Similarity/README.md

 - **Restricted_Compiler_Dataset**: It includes different projects compiled for X86 gcc-3, gcc-5,
     clang-3.9 with optimizations from 0 to 3.
-It has been used for compiler classification.
+It has been used for compiler provenance.
 To download it:

     ```
     python downloader.py -rc
     ```

 - **Compiler_Dataset**: It includes different projects compiled for X86 different compilers (see the paper) with optimizations from 0 to 3.
-It has been used for compiler classification.
+It has been used for compiler provenance.
 This dataset is very huge, you need 30 GB of space to download it.
 To download it:

     ```